nafdocs/nafdocs.github.io/README.md

-# nafdocs
+# nafdocs.github.io

-NATO Architecture Framework
+## NATO Architecture Framework

 This repository contains a Jekyll port of the NAF documentation site (nafdocs.org).
 The purpose of porting the site from Wordpress to